nomad

 Then came the decision to live abroad and give up everything I had accumulated to remain on the road.
 Both of these decisions at the time were so radical and so out of the norm, it plagued me with fears and doubt.
 I was giving up the American dream and certainty to embrace the unknown and a path I was making up as I went along.

-But ultimately those decisions were successful.
+But ultimately, those decisions were successful.
 I’ve been homeless and living on the road for so long now that constant movement and living out of a suitcase has become my norm.
-I’ve done the nomadic travel thing longer than I ever lived in one place, and longer than I’ve ever stayed in one job.
+I’ve done the nomadic travel thing longer than I ever lived in one place and longer than I’ve ever stayed in one job.
 I have seen practically every corner of the world and have amassed friendships from nearly every country I’ve visited.
-I do believe having a nomadic lifestyle is one of the things that make me interesting, it’s a core trait I have identified with now for a decade.
+I do believe having a nomadic lifestyle is one of the things that make me interested; it’s a core trait I have identified with for a decade.
 I believe it to be akin to being ‘married’ or a ‘mom’; I’m a nomad.

-However for the past 2 years in some weird and cruel twist of fate, I found myself going through all of this fear, anxiety, and tears again as I try to make a decision to slow down, get a home base, and simply have a more normal life again.
-This means I no longer would be Nomadic, my ‘superpower’ would be gone.
+However, for the past 2 years, in some weird and cruel twist of fate, I found myself going through all of this fear, anxiety, and tears again as I tried to make a decision to slow down, get a home base, and simply have a more normal life again.
+This means I would no longer be Nomadic, and my ‘superpower’ would be gone.

 I am just as scared now to go back to a somewhat normal life as I was to leave it.